With the release of The Social Dilemma by Netflix in 2020, AI in Social Media has become a very hot topic.

-Is AI taking over social media?
-If so- then how?
+Is AI social media taking over?
+If so – then how?

-In this article, we will explore various Artificial Intelligence (AI) and Machine Learning (ML) applications.
-As well as the impact that these new technologies are having on social media companies, and potentially will have in the near future.
+In this article, we’ll explore various Artificial Intelligence (AI) and Machine Learning (ML) applications, the impact they have on social media companies, and their potential future impact.

-“AI is a branch of computer science dealing with the simulation of intelligent behaviour in computers or the capability of a machine to imitate intelligent human behaviour”.
+“AI is a branch of computer science dealing with the simulation of intelligent behaviour in computers or the capability of a machine to imitate intelligent human behaviour”.– Merriam-Webster’s

-“Machine Learning is an application of Artificial Intelligence that provides systems with the ability to automatically learn and improve from experience without being explicitly programmed”.
+“Machine Learning is an application of Artificial Intelligence that provides systems with the ability to automatically learn and improve from experience without being explicitly programmed”.– Expert System

 How does AI work?

-We are not going deep in a talk about engineering and software development.
+We won’t be going deep into the topics of engineering and software development to understand the workings of AI.
 Nevertheless here is a basic explanation:

-AI uses Machine learning to try to imitate human intelligence.
+AI uses ML to try to imitate human intelligence.
 With the use of algorithms and historical data, AI can make predictions.

 How are AI and ML used in Social Media?

-You will be surprised how your favorite social media apps are using Artificial intelligence and machine learning.
+That being said, AI is very much already being utilized today.
+You would be surprised how much your favorite social media apps are already using artificial intelligence and machine learning.

 - Analyzing text